-This talent has not gone unnoticed, with three of his portraits earning a place in the Australian National Portrait Gallery.
+Andrew earned a Bachelor's degree in Visual Arts & Photography, majoring in Multimedia.
+He worked for News Ltd and its stable of news and magazines for over a decade before thriving in the fashion and advertising industry.
+Three of his portraits have earnt a place in the Australian National Portrait Gallery.
 He has also been honoured as one of the top ten photographers in his field by the prestigious Hasselblad Masters and has been recognized as one of Australia's top ten photographers in both fashion and advertising by Capture Magazine.
-Andrews recent projects include directing campaigns for Apple, Toms and ING.
-He has also ventured into audio production, having studied music up to an AMEB Grade 6 level.

 “One of the great pleasures of standing before a work in the portrait gallery is being able to lock eyes with another person, for as long as you like.
 You can’t do that in everyday life; nearly all of us shy away, like the animals we are, from the aggressive or sexual potency of eye-to-eye engagement.
 That’s why teenagers wear hoods or grow their hair, so they don’t catch anyone’s eye… My observation is that for men and women alike, it’s a visceral thrill to look at photographs such as your very ‘manly’ images of Mick Molloy and Mick Fanning and return the subjects’ unflinching gaze, frankly and unselfconsciously.
 It’s not any old photographer who can get that undiluted look out of a portrait subject; it’s a gift, or a skill, that you have, if you can elicit that look from them, and I think you’ve got that.“